-Fighting is physical interaction between two (2) or more opponents (players, substitutes, excluded players, coaches, assistant coaches and team followers).
+Fighting is physical interaction between two (2) or more opponents (players and team bench personnel).

-This article only applies to coaches, assistant coaches, substitutes, excluded players and team followers who leave the confines of the team bench area during a fight or during any situation which may lead to a fight.
+This article only applies to the team bench personnel who leave the confines of the team bench area during a fight or during any situation which may lead to a fight.

-- 39.2.1 Substitutes, excluded players or team followers who leave the team bench area during a fight, or during any situation which may lead to a fight, shall be disqualified. - 39.2.2 Only the coach and/or assistant coach is permitted to leave the team bench area during a fight, or during any situation which may lead to a fight, to assist the officials to maintain or to restore order.
+- 39.2 Rule - 39.2.1 Substitutes, excluded players or team followers who leave the team bench area during a fight, or during any situation which may lead to a fight, shall be disqualified. - 39.2.2 Only the coach and/or assistant coach is permitted to leave the team bench area during a fight, or during any situation which may lead to a fight, to assist the officials to maintain or to restore order.
 In this situation, he shall not be disqualified. - 39.2.3 If a coach and/or assistant coach leaves the team bench area and does not assist or attempt to assist the officials to maintain or to restore order, he shall be disqualified.